robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 - https://software.intel.com/en-us/flashing-the-bios-on-joule

 ..
+WARNING:: Updating to the latest BIOS(1J2 or higher) may cause unexpected problem of ``Intel® Joule™`` with Ubuntu 16.04 LTS.
+Please use only the recommended BIOS version #193.

+..
 WARNING:: ``Intel® Joule™`` comes with ``passive heatsink`` in the package.
 It is recommended to use the heatsink.
 In order to operate Joule without the heatsink, please follow the extra instruction: https://software.intel.com/en-us/node/721471

 [``Intel® Joule™``] Connect ``micro HDMI to HDMI cable``, ``power connector supplied by OpenCR``, ``USB devices`` including ``Bootable USB drive``, ``mouse`` and ``keyboard``.
 You might need a USB hub to plug multiple USB devices into Joule.